w3f/Grants-Program/Web_3_Security_Alliance.md

 ### Ecosystem Fit

-The speed of maturation of our industry depends much on safety.
+The speed of maturation in our industry depends much on safety.
 Over $28 Billion was lost to blockchain hackers in over 800 events to-date.
 The rate and amounts of these losses are increasing.
-Only 14% of protocols with the ability to do so initiated pause functions within 24 hrs of a hacking incident: we can and should improve this (and other protections) with automated tooling and better coordination among key gorups.
+Only 14% of protocols with the ability to do so initiated pause functions within 24 hrs of one of these hacking incidentsm: we can and should improve this (and other protections) with automated tooling and better coordination among key gorups.

-The Web3 Security Alliance identifies key groups as hackers and the communities driving protocols.
-Prominent white hats and web3 security specialists have said that the Web3 Security Alliance is very necessary, and urgent.
+The Web3 Security Alliance identifies key groups as hackers, security actors, and the communities driving protocols.
+Prominent white hats and web3 security specialists have said that the Web3 Security Alliance is necessary, and urgent.

-Cross-chain composability is coming and represents a widening threat to the decentralised ecosystem.
-The Dotsama ecosystem is one of the premiere staging grounds for these groundbreaking but awesomely powerful possibilities coming with cross-chain composability, implenting the Web3 Security Alliance's projects on its networks early and thoroughly will be a critical measure for the industry.
+Cross-chain composability is here and its awesome possibilities bring with them new threats to the decentralised ecosystem.
+The Dotsama ecosystem is one of the premiere staging grounds for these possibilities, implenting the Web3 Security Alliance's projects on its networks early and thoroughly will be a critical measure for the industry.

 The Web3 Security Alliance doesn't compete with market players but rather bridges the gap where incentives and competition leave holes.
 When under attack by regulation, dishonest actors like hackers, or perverse incentive schemes which undermine credibility, coordination in a vast ecosystem like Dotsama is paramount.
 This requires systematic thinking and relational engineering that spans across decentralised ecosystems.
 Building strategic relationships is one way to prevent competition from deterring all collaboration.

-The goal is not to replicate what for-profit market mechanisms (Immunifi, Code4rena, Sherlock, Auditors) can provide, but rather to help them, collaborate with them, and bridge any gaps which fall into the tragedy of the commons.
+Our goal is not to replicate what for-profit market mechanisms (Immunifi, Code4rena, Sherlock, Auditors) can provide, but rather to help them, collaborate with them, and bridge any gaps which fall into the tragedy of the commons.
 Whilst it is clearly impossible to completely protect the decentralised ecosystem, some unifying body that advocates on behalf of ethical hackers and security professionals across chains would bolster our security efforts.

 ## Team :busts_in_silhouette:

 ### Team members

-- Name of team leader
+- Team leader
   - Samczsun (Chief Executive Officer)

-- Names of team members
+- Team Members
   - Jeanne Bardin (Strategy Lead)
   - Hudson Jameson (President)
   - Kyoko Balda (Communications Lead)